What is Restaurant Marketing?

 10. Content Marketing for Restaurants

-As it is defined today, content marketing for restaurants is a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly defined audience and ultimately drive profitable customer action.
+As it is defined today, content marketing for restaurants is a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly-defined audience and ultimately drive profitable customer action.

 There are two primary reasons to consider content marketing for your restaurant business.

-First, consumer confidence is steady, but competition is high.
 According to Deloitte’s latest Retail, Wholesale and Distribution Outlook, U.S. retailers will quite possibly face some headwind this year.

 “With the outlook for global growth dimming and the uncertainty of trade tariffs unlikely to go away soon, we expect real GDP growth to slow to 1.6 percent this year from 2.3 percent in 2019.
 Overall, we expect real consumer spending growth to slow to 2.2 percent in 2020 from 2.5 percent in 2019.”

-This makes solid customer loyalty extremely important.
+So you see, this makes solid customer loyalty extremely important.

 With fewer dollars to go around, you want to keep your customers coming back.
 Content marketing is the perfect strategy to generate that type of loyalty.